Summer 2024 Reading Program

 Location: Arcadia University Taylor Hall (3rd floor)

-Program Fee: $125 and is due at time of application
+Program Fee: $125 per child and is due at time of application (Sibling discount: Program fee is $100 each additional child)

 How to Enroll in Arcadia University’s Summer Reading Program

-STEP 1: Complete an online application for EACH child you wish to enroll
+STEP 1: Complete an online application to enroll

 STEP 2: Make payment to reserve space in the program